Concrete Home

 Sustainability and Energy Considerations

+Autoclaved aerated concrete offers both material and performance aspects from a sustainability perspective.
+On the material side, it can contain recycled materials like fly ash and rebar, which may help contribute to credits in LEED® or other green rating systems.
+Further, it incorporates such a large quantity of air that it contains less raw material per volume than many other building products.
 From a performance perspective, the system leads to tight building envelopes.
 This creates an energy efficient envelope and protects against unwanted air losses.
-Physical testing demonstrates heating and cooling savings of roughly 10% to 20% compared to conventional frame construction.
+Physical testing demonstrates heating and cooling savings of roughly 10 to 20 percent compared to conventional frame construction.
 In consistently cold climates, the savings may be somewhat less because this material has lower thermal mass than other types of concrete.
 Depending on the location of manufacturing relative to the project site, AAC may also contribute to local materials credits in some green building rating systems.

 Manufacturing and Physical Properties